|Entry Requirements:||You must book at least 2 weeks of Summer School|

 Each year we try to vary the places we visit and make our choice in line with the ages and interests of the students and events that are taking place in the UK.

 The social programme will take place every evening between 19.00 – 21.00 and will include various activities including craft nights, in-house entertainment and sports; Badminton, Basketball, Football, Volleyball, Table Tennis and Tennis.
-Students should also pack a swimming costume, as we sometimes visit the local pool.

 |Morning||Arrive / Depart||Tests / English Classes||English Classes||Full Day Trip||English Classes||English Classes||Full Day Trip|